ivanovg94/WheelerDealers/README.md

 # Dealership
 ![alt text](https://di-uploads-pod1.s3.amazonaws.com/depaulachevy/uploads/2016/10/Car-Dealerships.jpg)

-Dealership is a project which purpose is to store car information for a car dealership.
+Dealership is a project which purpose is to store car information for a dealership.
 The cars have different properties and selling price.
 There is information about available and sold cars.
 The admin can manipulate the database through basic CRUD operations.
-The user can add and remove cars to favorites and list them.
+The user can add and remove cars from favorites and list them.

 ## Team: Wheeler Dealers
 ### Team Members